David C. Long

-David C. Long is a Republican former member of the Indiana State Senate.
+David C. Long (born September 5, 1955) is a Republican former member of the Indiana State Senate.
 He represented the 16th district from 1996 to 2018.

 He served as the President Pro Tempore of the Indiana State Senate from 2006 to the end of his tenure.

 Prior to his election to the Senate, David Long served from 1988 through 1996 as a member of the Fort Wayne Common Council from the Fourth District.
 He defeated incumbent Ben Eisbart to win the post.
 Mr. Eisbart had won the post by defeating incumbent Fredrick Hunter, the father-in-law of David Long.
 On February 13, 2018, Long announced that he would be retiring from the State Senate on November 6.